CraftTweaker/CraftTweaker-Documentation/docs/migrations/migration_7_1_0.md

 ## Method to register EventHandlers changed signature

 Event listeners no longer have the consumer in a custom constructor.
-Instead, the registitration method was changed to be generic.
+Instead, the registration method was changed to be generic.

 Migration example:
 ```zenscript